yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 -   Create a new Azure Virtual Network in a separate Azure region.
 This VNet only needs a single subnet.

--   Create a Site-to-Site connection between the two Virtual Networks.
+-   Create a Site-to-Site connection between the two Virtual Networks

 ### Exit criteria